 SECTION 4 – EQUIPMENT REQUIREMENTS

-Metering
+Metering (General comment - need to clarify why these provisions are not already addressed in the Interconnection Agreement?)

 Operator shall provide, install and maintain in accordance with Good Utility Practice and at Operator’s expense the Metering Equipment identified in Appendix D, including but not limited to: i) revenue quality interchange metering, at a point or points agreed to by the Parties, capable of measuring the instantaneous, hourly and total amount of Energy being delivered from the Plant to the Company Electric System; and ii) metering capable of instantaneously providing to Company the amount of Energy and capacity being generated by each generator at Operator’s Plant.

-Operator will, at Company’s request and if required by Good Utility Practice, provide, install, own and maintain in accordance with Good Utility Practice equipment to telemeter the following data continuously from the Metering Equipment to Company using Harris 5000 protocol, or if agreed to by Company, its operational equivalent:
+Operator will, at Company’s request and if required by Good Utility Practice, provide, install, own and maintain in accordance with Good Utility Practice equipment to telemeter the following data continuously from the Metering Equipment to Company using Harris 5000 protocol, or its operational equivalent:

 real power in megawatts (“MW”);